 Automations are here to help you automate your workflows and maximize key lead events so you can get the most out of each and every lead and still have time to focus on what you do best - closing deals!

-Automations automatically start action plans based off of a Trigger event and optional conditions.
+Automations can automatically start action plans, reassign an agent, and/or add a note to an existing lead profile based on a Trigger event and optional Conditions.
 An example of an Automation is, "When stage changes to Nurture, start the Buyer Long Term Nurture action plan".
-You can view your automations at Admin > Automations.
+You can view your Automations at Admin > Automations.
+Note* Automations will not be triggered on new leads, use the Lead Flow page to add Action Plans to new leads. *Automations can not be triggered on a group of leads with a mass action.

-While everyone on your team can view Automations, only account owners and admins can create new Automations.
+While everyone on your team can view Automations, only account owners and admins can Create Automations.
 To create an Automation goto Admin -> Automations (or click here).
 Click on “+ Add automation” in the top right.

 From the Create Automation screen, you will choose a name.
 If you do not choose a name, we will choose one for you: